-Developing a new product is a complex and dynamic process that requires the collaboration of multiple stakeholders, including engineers, designers, suppliers, and regulatory bodies.
+Developing a new product is a complex and dynamic process that requires lots of collaboration.
+It involves multiple stakeholders, including engineers, designers, suppliers and regulatory bodies.
 One key to successful new product development is managing suppliers effectively, ensuring they meet the required quality standards, cost targets, and delivery schedules.
+Medical device supplier management is priority number one when launching new products.

-This guide will outline five phases of new product development and provide tips for strategic supplier management throughout each phase.
+Explore our guide for an outline of the five phases of new product development below where we provide tips for strategic supplier management in each phase.

 Development Phases